kof/node-cjson/readme.md

 Well, you could just evaluate json file as a javascript using one-liner, right?

-The purpose of this module is to avoid dirty js configs and to enable clear, consistent, secure and shiny notation :)
+The purpose of this module is to avoid dirty js configs and to enable clear, consistent, secure, portable JSON valid and shiny notation :)

 ## API